jminyoon/startup/README.md

 Simon CSS Project
 I had no idea that one css file was enough to style mutliple files.
 That is good to know

+Simon JavaScript Project
+Make sure everything is the same!
+IT IS CASE SENSITIVE

 ![Screenshot 2023-01-27 192949](https://user-images.githubusercontent.com/112604068/215238737-d28caf47-ad64-45ac-aa27-4d36a183e6d2.png)